 In the first instance of a parent has a concern we recommend they raise the issue with the class teacher.
-If the issue cannot be resolved at this stage then the SENCO or head teacher become involved.
+If the issue cannot be resolved at this stage then the SENDCO or head teacher become involved.
 A meeting will be arranged to discuss the issue and look for a resolution.
-Please refer to the school's complaints policy on the website.
+Please refer to the school's complaints policy which can be found by clicking here or on the 'policies' section of the school website.